 Proprietary funds provide the same type of information as the government-wide financial statements, only in more detail.
-The proprietary fund financial statements provide information for the water and sewer operations, which is considered to be a major fund of the Township.
+The proprietary fund financial statements provide information for the water and sewer operations, which are presented as separated funds of the Township.